-9 Based on this work, Cline (2007) suggests a weighted average increment in global agricultural yield from carbon fertilization of 9% at 550 ppm, and 15% at 750 ppm, which is the level associated with the A2 emission scenario by 2100.
+&lt;sup>7 Based on this work, Cline (2007) suggests a weighted average increment in global agricultural yield from carbon fertilization of 9% at 550 ppm, and 15% at 750 ppm, which is the level associated with the A2 emission scenario by 2100.
 Tubiello and Fischer (2007) argue that Long et al. (2006) overstate the difference between their findings and the previous literature.
 Cline's estimate of the yield effect is consistent with the preferred crop model cited by Tubiello and Fischer, but is lower than most estimates in the existing literature.

-10 Pritchard and Amthor (2005).
+&lt;sup>8 Pritchard and Amthor (2005).

-11 A recent study in California suggests that range expansion of plant pests is likely to be more significant than range contraction.
+&lt;sup>9 A recent study in California suggests that range expansion of plant pests is likely to be more significant than range contraction.
 An example is pink bollworm, a major cotton pest.
 The pink bollworm's range is limited by winter frosts that kill over-wintering dormant larvae.
-As
+As temperatures rise, winter frosts will decrease, greatly increasing the survival and subsequent spread of the pest throughout the state (Gutierrez et al. 2008).

-Another environmental factor is groundlevel ozone, which is formed through the action of sunlight on volatile organic compounds in the presence of nitrogen dioxide.
-High ozone levels are harmful to crop plants, and ozone is likely to increase with higher summertime temperatures.12
+ozone levels are harmful to crop plants, and ozone is likely to increase with higher summertime temperatures.
+10